Incense In The Wind

 Sunday, 3 October 2021

-Nikhil's Sugandha Natural Incense Sticks
+Nikhil's Sugandha

 It is cleansing with some mineral awareness and a bit of ozone, yet warm and almost seductive.
 Not a morning or evening scent, but something in between - something to liven up an afternoon, and give a gentle warmth and sparkle to the house.

 I wondered what Sugandha could refer to, and speculated that it might refer to Queen Sugandha who was briefly a ruler of Kashmir in the 10th century, or that it might be an alternative spelling of sugandhi - the Indian sarsaparilla.
-However, it turns out that sugandh simply means fragrance
+However, it turns out that sugandh simply means fragrance.

 Date: Oct 2021 Score: 39